Mahi-markus/Scrapy_python/README.md

 docker exec -it postgres_db psql -U admin scraper_db
 ```

-Once inside the PostgreSQL shell, use the following SQL query to check the data in the hotels7 table:
+Once inside the PostgreSQL shell, use the following SQL query to check the data in the hotels_info table:

 ```bash
 select *from hotels_info;